 SICV has participated in discussions and provided input from Sikh Perspective in creation and dedication of Sacred Spaces at several hospitals e.g. Dandenong, Frankston, Casey, Austin and a Spiritual Centre at RMIT University.

 On several occasions SICV was called upon to make presentation to medical staff and chaplains for the care of Sikh patients at various hospitals e.g. at Austin, Monash and Casey.
-SICV representatives attended Conferences organized by Healthcare Chaplaincy Council of Victoria Inc.(HCCI) including the Inaugural Meeting of Health Care Australia in February 2010.
+SICV representatives attended Conferences organized by Spiritual Health Victoria (SHV) including the Inaugural Meeting of Spiritual Care Australia in February 2010.
 In March 2014 SICV held a Multifaith education program at Gurduara Sahib Blackburn, attended by 21 Chaplains from throughout Metropolitan Melbourne.

-In recognition of our contribution SICV recently gained membership of the Board of Healthcare and Chaplaincy Council of Victoria Inc. SICV has a volunteer assigned to the Chaplaincy Department of Victoria Police
+In recognition of our contribution SICV recently gained membership of the Council of Spiritual Health Victoria.
+SICV has a volunteer assigned to the Chaplaincy Department of Victoria Police

 SICV published a guide in 2002 and reprinted in 2004, entitled “Sikh Patients in Hospitals: A Guide for Health Care Professionals” which was distributed to all hospitals in Australia.